wwwaiser/real-estate-map-project/week-02.md

 Welcome to Week 2 of our microinternship!
 This week, we'll focus on integrating and exploring Mapbox GL using the `react-map-gl` library.
 It's crucial to complete all required tasks from Week 1 before proceeding.

+Please dont push your changes directly to the main branch.
+All your activities has to be done in a sepparate branch and Pull Requests has to be created at the end of the week, to allow project leader to review the code and provide feedback

 ## Required Tasks

 - ✅ **Complete All Week 1 Required Tasks:**